Canon 1D vs Pentax Q

 Body comparison: Canon 1D vs Pentax Q

 The physical size and weight of the Canon 1D and the Pentax Q are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax Q is considerably smaller (77 percent) than the Canon 1D.
 Moreover, the Pentax Q is substantially lighter (89 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the Pentax Q does not feature any corresponding weather-sealing.